Carreau/ipython-wiki/Dev:-Meeting,-July-2013.md

 # Logistics

-The meeting will be held in [5101 Tolman Hall](http://www.berkeley.edu/map/maps/AB23.html) [Google Maps](http://goo.gl/maps/crBRT), and we will start every day at 10am, working til we drop.
+The meeting will be held in [5101 Tolman Hall](http://www.berkeley.edu/map/maps/AB23.html) ([Google Maps](http://goo.gl/maps/crBRT)), and we will start every day at 10am, working til we drop.

 # Topics to be covered